Fools say in their hearts, “There is no God.” They are corrupt, they do abominable deeds; there is no one who does good.

 The theologian C.S.
 Lewis once wrote: “I believe in Christianity as I believe that the Sun has risen, not only because I see it, but because by it I see everything else.”
 I believe in Christianity… because by it I see everything else.

 The psalmist says: “The Lord looks down from heaven… to see if there are any…who seek after God.”
 When we look for meaning, when we seek for God, God IS there.
-Whether our belief in God comes from our head or our heart, whether we come to understand God as the Creator of everything from hills to houseflies, we will find meaning, and we will say, “Yes, there IS God.”
+Whether our belief in God comes from our head or our heart, whether we come to understand God as our Creator, as our Redeemer, or as the Holy Spirit powerfully working in the world and in our lives, we will find meaning, and we will say, “Yes, there IS God.”
 Amen.